18F/uswds-jekyll/pages/training/free-online-training.md

 ### AgLearn and LinkedIn Learning

 AgLearn hosts multiple free learning courses and learning platforms including LinkedIn Learning and Skillsoft Percipio.
-SCINet has created a number of collections and learning paths to support your learning journey.
+SCINet has created a number of collections and learning paths.
 Login to LinkedIn Learning and and search the keyword SCINet for all curated collections.

 All federal USDA permanent and term employees should be able to access the courses listed on this page by following the posted links.